Published with permission from the Federation Internationale de l' Automobile.

 8.2 Control electronics :

-8.2.1 All components of the engine and gearbox, including clutch, differential and KERS in addition to all associated actuators must be controlled by an Electronic Control Unit (ECU) which has been manufactured by an FIA designated supplier to a specification determined by the FIA.
+8.2.1 All components of the power unit, gearbox, clutch and differential, in addition to all associated actuators, must be controlled by an Electronic Control Unit (ECU) which has been manufactured by an FIA designated supplier to a specification determined by the FIA.

 The ECU may only be used with FIA approved software and may only be connected to the control system wiring loom, sensors and actuators in a manner specified by the FIA.

-Additional information regarding the ECU software versions and setup may be found in the Appendix to these regulations.
+Additional information regarding the ECU software versions and setup may be found in the Appendix to the Technical Regulations.

 8.2.2 All control sensors, actuators and FIA monitoring sensors will be specified and homologated by the FIA.
-Details of the homologation process may be found in the Appendix to these regulations.
+Details of the homologation process may be found in the Appendix to the Technical Regulations.

 Each and every component of the control system will be sealed and uniquely identified and their identities tracked through their life cycle.